Quick Start for Integrators¶

 DefaultConfiguration.php.
 The easiest way to see

-the final cache configuration is to use the TYPO3 Backend module ADMIN TOOLS > Configuration > $GLOBALS['TYPO3_CONF_VARS'].
+the final cache configuration is to use the TYPO3 Backend module SYSTEM > Configuration > $GLOBALS['TYPO3_CONF_VARS'] (with installed lowlevel system extension).

 Example for a configuration of redis cache backend on redis database number 42 instead of the default database backend with compression for the pages cache: